cr0hn/aiotasks/doc/source/quickstart.rst

 Defining tasks
 --------------

 This concept was ported from Celery.
-Define any tasks is very simple, only need to decorate a function with *task* function.
+Defining any tasks is very simple, only need to decorate a function with *task* function.

 .. code-block:: python